 Stock TMIC vs. PERRIN TMIC at ~17psi

 First thing we noticed was the 15WHP changes were gone.
-Previously we would see pretty large HP swings when we would run the car quickly back to back.
+Previously we would see pretty large HP swings when we would run the car quickly back-to-back.
 Now it would take about 5 runs before the HP really started to drop.
 This is a great first sign of a better intercooler.
-Couple other interesting notes is we saw roughly .5PSI more boost from 5000 to redline.
+A couple other interesting notes, we saw roughly .5PSI more boost from 5000 to redline.
 This is an important thing to note as the stock STI turbo pretty much can't push more air than 14psi at redline.
 Adding more boost without changing the boost settings is also very good.
 The air temps were much more stable from run to run.
-If we compare the stock IC during the first few runs (while its cool) the PERRIN TMIC outlet temps are very similar.
-Which means the efficiency of it is about the same.
+If we compare the stock intercooler during the first few runs (while it's cool) the PERRIN TMIC outlet temps are very similar.
+Which means its efficiency is about the same.
 The turbo outlet charge temps were very similar but slightly higher.
 This could be because the turbo is flowing more air and the turbo is further out of its efficiency range.
-This shows that the PERRIN TMIC makes power by being less restrictive, and more consistent.
+This shows that the PERRIN TMIC makes power by being less restrictive and more consistent.